seenthattinker/Conceptinero/wiki/glossary.md

 ![Law] Justice D’Auray in Formadrain Inc. v.
 The Queen, 2017 TCC 42 at para.
 93, 2017 DTC 1022, specified that “In other words, the lacking knowledge must really not exist in the base of scientific or technological knowledge, not simply be unknown to the claimant.”

-For more information, please refer to [section 2.1.1 of the Eligibility of Work for SR&ED Investment Tax Credits Policy](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/eligibility-work-investment-tax-credits.html#s2_1_1).

 **Systematic investigation or search**